lucadallavecchia/kafka-order-inventory-poc/README.md

 - **Apache Kafka**: handles the asynchronous communication between services

 The goal of this PoC is to showcase **decoupled microservices**, **event-based communication**, and **Kafka fundamentals** in a simple and easy-to-run setup.

+## Commands
+docker-compose up --build (if case of changes in java classes/application.properties) docker-compose up (in case of no changes)